 The difficulties we face in our early lives can lead to self-destructive background assumptions, problematic habits, and deep-rooted fears.
 All of these things can then create blocks that we have little control over, and that may stand in our way without our awareness.

 So, how do you change these parts of yourself so that they don't interfere with your ability to use the Law of Attraction?
 Self-hypnosis may be the answer.

 While you've probably heard of hypnosis, you may not know what self-hypnosis actually involves or how it can help you.
 We'll take a closer look at what it really means to be hypnotized, examine the evidence about whether it works, and explore how you can combine self-hypnosis and manifestation techniques to create the best possible version of yourself.

 When you are hypnotized, you enter a deeply relaxed, highly suggestible state.
 At this time, it's possible to bypass the defenses of your conscious mind and reshape subconscious beliefs, desires, and assumptions that are holding you back.

 In traditional hypnotherapy, a therapist guides you into this stage and imparts messages that support your goals.
-In contrast, self-hypnosis involves putting yourself into a hypnotic trance.
-In fact, you’ve probably been in a light hypnotic trance already – think of how you feel when you lose yourself while daydreaming, listening to the ocean or watching flames.
+So in contrast, self-hypnosis involves putting yourself into a hypnotic trance.
+In fact, you've probably been in a light hypnotic trance already – think of how you feel when you lose yourself while daydreaming, listening to the ocean, or watching flames.